 Parents/guardians are an integral part of the ACP process by supporting ongoing career exploration.
 Additionally, parents are invited to participate in an ACP conference with their child and the school counselor at 5th, 7th, 9th, and 11th grades.

-- Career planning and management - "What do I want to do?"
+- Explore—What do I want to do?